AdobeDocs/experience-manager-cloud-manager.en/help/using/cloud-manager-faqs.md

 A user with [Deployment Manager, Project Manager, or Business Owner](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/requirements/setting-up-users-and-roles.html?lang=en#requirements) role can override the issues, in which case the pipeline proceeds, or they can accept the issues, in which case the pipeline stops with a failure.
 See [Three-Tier Gates while Running a Pipeline](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/how-to-use/understand-your-test-results.html?lang=en#how-to-use) for more details.

 ## 3. Cloud Manager deployments fail at the performance test step in Adobe Managed Services environments.
-How do we debug this to pass the critical metrics? {debug-critical-metrics}
+How do we debug this to pass the critical metrics? {#debug-critical-metrics}

 See [Understand your Test Results](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/how-to-use/understand-your-test-results.html?lang=en#how-to-use) to understand the results.